What Are Admin Expenses?

 Let’s look at two very different types of costs or expenses that your organization will incur: program costs vs. administrative costs.

-• Administrative costs, on the other hand, are how you exist as a nonprofit.
+- Administrative costs, on the other hand, are how you exist as a nonprofit.
 Admin costs are incurred as you direct and control the organization itself.
 They are also called “overhead” or, if you are working on a federal grant, “indirect costs.”
-Paying employee salaries, purchasing office supplies, and covering the electric bill so the lights keep working are all examples of the admin costs that you incur in the process of remaining a going concern.
+Paying employee salaries, purchasing office supplies, and covering the electric bill so the lights keep working are all examples of the admin costs that you incur in the process of maintaining a viable nonprofit.

 How Much Should an Organization Spend on Admin Costs?